mabbs90/misc/README.md

 # misc

 ## A few steps to take:
+0. Copy only two files from this repo to yours
+   * Replace your tl_detector.py with this repo's tl_detector.py
+   * Replace your tl_classifier.py with this repo's tl_classifier.py

 1. Download Tensorflow's object detection API
 	* Clone Tensorflow's model repo (https://github.com/tensorflow/models)